Why 1916 was the bloodiest year of WWI

 Battle of Verdun

-As winter began to fade at the start of 1916, the first major attack was launched at fortified town of Verdun in France.
+As winter began to fade at the start of 1916, the first major attack was launched at the fortified town of Verdun in France.

 It began on February 21st and lasted for ten months, until the 18th of December.